textpattern/textpattern.github.io/brand/editorial-guide.md

 <html lang="en-GB-oxendict">
 ```

-That’s literally telling machines (and observant humans) that Textpattern websites use words as defined and spelled in the *Oxford English Dictionary* (*OED*).
+That's literally telling machines (and observant humans) that Textpattern websites use words as defined and spelled in the *Oxford English Dictionary* (*OED*).
 You should always use the *OED* conventions when writing Textpattern content.

 Table 2 shows some representative examples and comparisons.

 <div class="tabular-data" tabindex="0" aria-labelledby="table1-caption" itemscope itemtype="https://schema.org/Table">
     <table>